 Sean has advised several Fortune 100 companies on international and domestic tax planning matters, including transfer pricing, foreign tax credit utilization, GILTI, Subpart F, and international M&A and restructurings.

-Sean has spoken at events hosted by IFA and the American Bar Association on the taxation of cryptocurrency.
+Sean is a lecturer in law at Stanford Law School, where he is teaching a course in Blockchain Tax.
+He has also spoken at events hosted by IFA and the American Bar Association on the taxation of cryptocurrency.
 During law school, Sean was a member of the Stanford Law Review, and was a student Bradley Fellow at the Stanford Constitutional Law Center.
-After law school, he clerked for the Honorable Dale S. Fischer on the U.S. District Court for the Central District of California.
+He clerked for the Honorable Dale S. Fischer on the U.S. District Court for the Central District of California.